 The Pros & Cons of Boars – Male Guinea Pig

-With a Boar, You Don’t Need to Rush
+• With a Male Guinea Pig, You Don’t Need to Rush With Breeding

 The Pros & Cons of Sows – Female Guinea Pig

 Sows are real girls that like to keep their houses nice and clean.
-There certainly can be exceptions, but overall the cage will stay neater if you have a sow.
+There certainly can be exceptions, but overall the cage will stay neater if you have female guinea pigs.

-Which Guinea Pig Gender Is Better?
-(If You Want to Adopt More Than One Cavy)
+What Gender of Guinea Pig Is Better If You Want to Adopt More Than One?

-It looks like if you want to have only one fluffy ball of happiness, then it’s better to adopt a boar.
-But what if you want two or even more guinea pigs running around and bringing you joy?
-Then you have three different options.
+If you are going to adopt only one guinea pig, then it’s better to adopt a male guinea pig.
+Now, if you want two or even more guinea pigs then you have three different options to choose from.

 1. Two or More Females

-Sows get along extremely well together.
-In fact, it is always better to get two sows from the very beginning, as the ladies don’t like to be left alone in the cage.
+Female guinea pigs get along extremely well together.
+In fact, it is always better to get two sows from the very beginning, as they don’t like to be left alone in the cage.

 Moreover, it doesn’t matter whether the guinea pigs have been together from birth or not.
-The girls are gentle and friendly.
-But remember to give an equal amount of attention and food to both of the sows.
+The female guinea pigs are gentle and friendly but remember to give an equal amount of attention and food to both of the sows.

 2. Two or More Males